GladLang

 Increment / Decrement

-Supports C-style pre- and post-increment/decrement operators on variables and list elements.
+Supports C-style pre- and post-increment/decrement.

 LET i = 5